To-Fujita/Babylon.js_3D_Graphics/README.md

 Added to move the enemy.
 In this time, the enemy is stay their floor and only random moving.
 ### 7-10: Finalized the puzzle game
 [BabylonJS_pazzle_20.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_pazzle_20.html)
 Until Step 7-9 above, the moving of each box is stepping block by block.
-Then, I will try to move smoothly for the box.
+Therefore, I will try to move smoothly for the box.
 This game is not working well in iOS.

 ## Step-8: Create Other Games